ryann254/Client-Edumund-EastField/README.md

 ## Edmund Eastfield Consultancy

 This Gatsby web Project belongs to Edmund Eastfield Consultancy.

-Authorised personnel of Edmund Eastfield are allowed to edit, modify and change contents of this project.
+It eases the process of applying and processing of documents such as Visas for people looking for employment in Dubai.

 ## Installation